No matter your faith (or even lack of), this survey of Catholic heritage sites in Lisbon explains the pivotal role of religion in Portuguese history.

-Without the Catholic Church, Portugal might have never emerged as a separate, independent kingdom.
+Without the Catholic Church, Portugal might have never emerged as a separate, independent kingdom on the Iberian peninsula.
 Afonso Henriques managed to win recognition as King through an ingenious plan of making donations to the Vatican, conquering territory from Muslims & offering that land to important religious orders of the time.
 Subsequent kings fought Muslims in Africa & Asia as the Portuguese empire grew.
 But by the 1700s, religion became less important & was even questioned.

 The Marquês de Pombal not only rebuilt Lisbon after the devastating earthquake of 1755 but also managed to convince the Pope to disband the Jesuits worldwide.
 Dissolution of all of Portugal’s religious orders in 1834 ushered in a long period of decline for the Catholic Church… only to make a brief comeback during the 41 years of Salazar’s Estado Novo.
 As Europe has become more secular, homosexuality & abortion have only recently been discussed in 21st-century Portugal.